ong-ck/tp/docs/DeveloperGuide.md

 #### Current implementation

 All UI interactions are taken care of by the Ui class.
 It is responsible for taking in user inputs and giving text-ui outputs to provide guidance and a pleasant user experience overall.

-The methods in the Ui class use the `Scanner` class from `java.util` to take in input and `System.out.println()` method from `java.lang` to display output.
+The Ui uses the `Scanner` class from `java.util` to take in input from the user and `System.out.println()` method from `java.lang` to output messages to the user.

-The following sequence diagram is a small example of how the Ui object is used.
+The following **_Sequence Diagram_** shows how the Ui object is used.

 ![](sequence-diagrams/diagrams/Ui.png "Ui Sequence Diagram")